JourneyCodesAyush/PDF-Toolkit/README.md

 ```bash
 python main_cli.py --merge --input file1.pdf file2.pdf --output merged.pdf
 ```

+> ⚠️ **Note:** Encrypted PDFs are currently only supported via the GUI.
+> The CLI will not prompt for passwords and may fail on encrypted files.

 > **_Note_**: CLI is intended for users comfortable with command-line tools and requires cloning the repository and installing dependencies.
 The GUI remains the recommended interface for typical users.